 Since 2023, Colisée has been publishing online the anonymous opinions and ratings issued by its teams with their agreement.
-In 2023, more than 11,000 reviews were collected.
+In 2043, over 12,700 reviews were collected.
 Thanks to the collection of opinions, we are able to identify areas of satisfaction and areas for improvement, particularly in terms of health and safety.